 The ExxonMobil Foundation supports programs targeted to worldwide health issues, specifically malaria, because it believes that good health is a springboard to opportunity, achievement and development.
 Malaria is preventable, treatable and curable, and thanks to better awareness, prevention and treatment tools, global malaria deaths have dropped more than 40 percent since 2000.
 The ExxonMobil Foundation, through the ExxonMobil Malaria Initiative, supports a wide range of prevention, treatment and advocacy programs to end deaths from malaria.
 Learn more.

 Math and science

 Globally, a strong emphasis on education empowers communities and builds the foundation for human progress.
 The ExxonMobil Foundation focuses on math and science education because they are — and will increasingly be — the universal languages of the global workplace and are critical tools for success in today’s high-tech world.
-Through ExxonMobil’s Math and Science Initiative, more than $818 million has been provided for education programs, with $140 million directed specifically toward teacher training programs in the United States.
-Through the work of our partners, more than 72,000 teachers have been trained over the past decade.
+Through ExxonMobil’s Math and Science Initiative, more than $230 million has been invested in U.S. programs to advance math and science.
 Learn more.

 Women's economic opportunity

 Investing in women's economic participation provides long-term benefits to them, their families, their societies and their countries.
 Through the ExxonMobil Women’s Economic Opportunity Initiative, more than $80 million has been invested toward promoting women’s economic opportunities.
 Through our partnerships, more than tens of thousands of women in nearly 90 countries have been reached.
 Learn more.